FranBowden/SharedShows/README.md

 # StreamOverlap

 **StreamOverlap** helps users discover which streaming titles are available in multiple countries.
-Compare Netflix catalogs across regions and find movies or shows that both users can watch, making it easy to plan watch nights with friends or family abroad.
+Compare Netflix catalogs across regions and find movies or shows that both users can watch, making it easy to plan watch nights with friends or family abroad

 ---